|

 became an airgunner in the RAF

-Squadron in Lincolnshire.
-On the night of 26th July, Alfred and his crew took off
+Squadron.
+On the night of 26 July, Alfred and his crew took off from

-first mission, a raid on the Railway Yard at Givours, central France,
+mission, a raid on the Railway Yard at Givors, central France, with 178

-Craven's was one of them.
-When they were returning from Givours in
+lost.
+Alfred Craven's was one of them.
+They were returning from Givours

-the early hours of 27th July they were shot down and crashed on fire
+in the early hours of 27 July when they were shot down and crashed near

 The crew that were lost were: